Zidovudine use while Breastfeeding

 Summary of Use during Lactation

 In the United States and other developed countries, HIV-infected mothers should generally not breastfeed their infants.
 In countries in which no acceptable, feasible, sustainable and safe replacement feeding is available, exclusive breastfeeding for 6 months is recommended for HIV-infected mothers to reduce the risk of HIV transmission from the mother to the infant compared with mixed feeding.
 In these settings, abrupt weaning at 4 months does not reduce the risk of HIV transmission or produce an overall health benefit compared to continued breastfeeding, and increases the risk of infant death in HIV-infected infants.
 Zidovudine is often used as part of a regimen that decreases mother-to-child transmission of HIV and is generally well tolerated by the breastfed infant.
+Zidovudine is recommended by the World Health Organization to be given as part of a 3-drug combination to all antiretroviral-naive women who are breastfeeding their infants.
 Extended antiretroviral prophylaxis in breastfed infants with antiretroviral drugs appears to reduce the rate of HIV transmission during breastfeeding by about half, but the optimal regimen and duration of prophylaxis has not yet been defined.
 The infants who do become HIV infected during breastfeeding by mothers receiving a HAART regimen that includes zidovudine are often infected with multi-class resistant HIV.
 Breastfed infants whose mothers receive highly active antiretroviral therapy (HAART) have higher rates of neutropenia during the first month and severe anemia during the first 6 months of life.

 Maternal Levels.
 Six women were given a single oral dose of 200 mg of zidovudine.
 Milk samples were collected 1, 2, 4 and 6 hours after the dose.
 The peak milk concentration occurred 1 to 2 hours after the dose in 4 women and occurred 1 hour later in the others.
 The average peak milk concentration was 857 mcg/L (range 472 to 1043 mcg/L).